Languages create cultures

 I have a 12 year younger sister.
 When she was very small, I asked “What is your brother like?”
 She lisped “You like to eat tofu.”
-I know she was not wrong.
+I know she was not wrong at all.
 Indeed, I like tofu even now, but her answer was far from what I expected at that time.
 Feeling disappointed, I thought by myself who I was, and realized it was very difficult to define myself.
-For the same reason, most people can’t see their own countries and cultures, but multi-lingual speakers are better at it because language creates culture, and vice versa.
-Today, let me share cultural differences and Japanese uniqueness found especially by a Japanese-English speaker.
+For the same reason, most people can’t see their own countries and cultures, but I think multi-lingual speakers are better at it.
+It’s because language creates culture, and vice versa.
+Today, let me share cultural differences and Japanese uniqueness found especially through the viewpoint of a Japanese-English speaker.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.

 Photo Credit: https://kokoro-jp.com/culture/1293/